#strongwomen #writer #author #entrepreneur #blog #blogger #canadian #alberta #kingdom #faith #heaven #thegoodplace #afterlife

 Lucifer turns the Devil from the Father of Lies (John 8:44: “You are of your father the devil, and your will is to do your father’s desires.
 He was a murderer from the beginning, and has nothing to do with the truth, because there is no truth in him.
 When he lies, he speaks out of his own character, for he is a liar and the father of lies.”), and tempter of souls (1 Peter 5:8: “Your adversary the devil prowls around like a roaring lion, seeking someone to devour.“) into someone affable and mischievous who can’t lie, and claims he never makes humans do evil things.
 In fact, he loves punishing the evil because he thinks they deserve it.
 He’s the “Ruler of Hell,” instead of the firstborn of the damned, for whom God has prepared a place of lonely, eternal turmoil.
 (Revelation 20:10: “And the devil who had deceived them was thrown into the lake of fire and sulfur where the beast and the false prophet were, and they will be tormented day and night forever and ever.“

 Anyway.
 I always find it fascinating to see how human artists and creators try to make up their own theories about spiritual and supernatural topics, sometimes in exploration of alternatives to Biblical truths.
 But then again, does The Good Place really say that you can earn your way to heaven?
-I think in a way, it does acknowledge the fact that it really is nearly impossible by the time our main characters enter the Afterlife scene.
+I think in a way, it does acknowledge the fact that it really is nearly impossible.
 Life has gotten so complicated that a seemingly good action actually has multiple, innumerable, unintentional bad consequences that severely reduce your “points.”
-So in this version, you really can’t earn your way.
+So in this system, you really can’t earn your way.

 The most shocking part of The Good Place (for the characters as well as for viewers).
 Is the fact that the titular section of the afterlife is not as wonderful as it should be.
 The ending really had me questioning whether I truly do want to live forever.
 Apparently there’s a stream of philosophy stating that eternity really isn’t that great, even if it is “perfect” and fulfills all your desires.
 The only thing that gives life meaning is its eventual end.
 Having forever will make you lose all sense of morality or duty, or it will completely turn your brain to mush.
 I admit I’ve wondered that myself.
 The thought of eternity is so incomprehensible to me that I can’t even fathom how it could possibly be a good thing.
 Not that I want to cease to exist, but just the fear of being bored forever with no way to escape.